MarcusLkc/pset6/README.md

 # Sentiments
 tweet analyzer
-Problem set 6 from Harvards cs50 online course used to Analyze the tweets of existing or non-Pirvate twitter users
+Problem set 6 from Harvards cs50 online course used to Analyze the tweets of existing or non-Pirvate twitter users Using the Natural Language Toolkit (nltk)

 Find Twitter USers
 ![image](https://user-images.githubusercontent.com/26131181/27068613-f8799bc6-4fde-11e7-89a5-4ca1d4290c66.png)